annmonrajijames/Lectrix_BLE_MobileApp/BLE_Hardware_ESP32/gatt_server/tutorial/Gatt_Server_Example_Walkthrough.md

 #include "esp_gatt_common_api.h"
 #include "sdkconfig.h"
 ```
-These includes are required for the FreeRTOS and underlying system components to run, including the logging functionality and a library to store data in non-volatile flash memory.
+These includes are required for the FreeRTOS and underlaying system components to run, including the logging functionality and a library to store data in non-volatile flash memory.
 We are interested in `"esp_bt.h"`, `"esp_bt_main.h"`, `"esp_gap_ble_api.h"` and `"esp_gatts_api.h"`, which expose the BLE APIs required to implement this example.

 * `esp_bt.h`: implements BT controller and VHCI configuration procedures from the host side.
 * `esp_bt_main.h`: implements initialization and enabling of the Bluedroid stack.